tdaff/remote_ikernel/README.rst

 Install with ``pip install remote_ikernel``.
 Requires ``notebook`` (as part of Jupyter), version 4.0 or greater and ``pexpect``.
-Passwordless ``ssh`` to the all the remote machines is also required (e.g. nodes on a cluster).
+Passwordless ``ssh`` to the all the remote machines is also recommended (e.g. nodes on a cluster).

 .. warning::